cf73/conradfulbrookdesign/content/collections/work/aetna-cvs.md

   - prototyping
   - aftereffects
 type: Professional
 large_intro_textNEW: "Aetna and CVS commissioned IDEO to help them discover how they might improve wellness for people who typically don't think about it.
 Their solution: an in-store body scan followed by personalized suggestions.
-Aetna/CVS then came to Mad*Pow, known for expertise in digital behavioral change, to create to second part of the journey: in iOS app surfacing these suggestions in an easily consumable manner."
+Aetna/CVS then came to Mad*Pow, known for expertise in digital behavioral change, to create to second part of the journey: an iOS app surfacing these suggestions in an easily consumable manner."
 ---